-Four calibrated scales should be supplied to be used under the four bridge supports to measure the total weight of the bridge.
+Four calibrated scales should be supplied to be used under the four bridge supports to determine the measured weight of the bridge.
 The scales should be checked prior to competition for measurement accuracy.
-If it is impractical to weigh the whole bridge at once, then each individual piece of the bridge can be weighed separately on a single scale and summed to determine the total weight of the bridge.
+If it is impractical to weigh the whole bridge at once, then each individual piece of the bridge can be weighed separately on a single scale and summed to determine the measured weight of the bridge.